-Setting up a bot user in Unito helps avoid confusion when syncing your work items.
-Here's how to create your own bot user.
+Setting up a service account (or bot user) in Unito helps avoid confusion when syncing your work items.
+Here's how to create your own.

 When you integrate your favorite tool, the system will rely on the users you authorized to sync information between the two platforms.
 This means that the names of those authorized users will be designated as the source of any changes or comments synced.
 So if you want to automate a sync between comments, someone's name needs to appear as the commenter and Unito will make it whoever is authorized in Unito.

 Here's why that might end up creating confusion:

 If Eryk sets up a flow with his own personal account, this is how a comment from another user (Fred) would appear when it's synced in Wrike: